blake-education/aprimo/README.md

 # Aprimo

-A basic API wrapper for the Aprimo API
+A basic wrapper for the Aprimo API

 ## Installation